mariomazzaferro/blockchain-developer-bootcamp-final-project/README.md

 - to attribute ownership to content created through this type of collaboration.
 - to empower writers and wannabe-writers, by making their journey more profitable and trackable.

-As a reader using Crypto Prompts: you will be able to read every prompt and each of its ramifications (if they exist), as well as search for specific prompts, ramifications or even second order ramifications.
+As a reader using Crypto Prompts: you will be able to read every prompt and each of its ramifications, as well as search for specific prompts and ramifications.
 As a writer using Crypto Prompts: you will be able to write new initial prompts and new ramifications for any existing prompt.